You have already read articles for free

 There was something that kept me coming back to it, but it wasn't just the increased level complexity that kept it interesting.
 The time between introducing new weapons and enemy types felt right and extremely satisfying.
 Not once did I have the feeling that I required more powerful weapons to advance and this made the game really enjoyable.

-Perhaps, most importantly, the game does everything it can to deliver the unexpected by throwing expectations and assumptions out the door.
-This is not just done through clever level design, some of which really is brilliant, but also by carefully timing boss fights and soundtrack triggers and by introducing new enemy types at key moments.
 The game isn't without its issues, however.
 I experienced the occasional issue of not being able to figure out where to go next.
 This is, for the most part, caused by the key collection level design used in every retro title -- and thus also in DUSK.
 To advance through levels players must collect color-coded keys to open red, blue, green and yellow doors.

 The occasional struggle with key collection level design made me wonder whether modern shooter games have dumbed us players down or if it were just minor issues with DUSK's level design.
 I still haven't made my mind up on this one, but I'm leaning towards it being a little of both.